What Does A Social Media Manager Do? [And Do You Need One For Business?]

 Social media managers are expected to have a wealth of technical knowledge under their belt, including in-depth knowledge of social media algorithms, SEO, and lead generation.

-Who does a Social Media Manager Report To?
+Who Does A Social Media Manager Report To?

 This can vary depending on the size of the company.
-In large companies, social media managers tend to be managed by the head of marketing or communications.
+In larger companies, social media managers tend to be managed by the head of marketing or communications.
 However, in smaller businesses, they may report directly to the CEO.

-Who Does a Social Media Manager Work With?
+Who Does A Social Media Manager Work With?

 Alongside other social media managers, they will be expected to collaborate with copywriters, content writers, graphic designers, and other creative professionals within the business to build engaging content for social media.